 - Take lots of courses and get good grades!

 - Writing skills and good communication skills are essential.
 Keep your best work in a portfolio.
 If writing is a barrier, take writing intensive courses.
 Be a presenter in some of our various forums like the poster sessions or undergraduate research symposium.
-The annual Hudson River Undergraduate Mathematics Conference gives students excellent opportunities for honing presentation skills!
+The Geneseo's annual G.R.E.A.T.
+Research Symposium gives students excellent opportunities for honing presentation skills!
 Proficiency in a foreign language might open international doors.

 - Take the actuarial exams.
 The actuarial field itself still offers good employment opportunities.
 Getting good grades on the exams (the first and second if possible) serves as a good recommendation in other fields as well.
 Dr. Chi Ming Tang offers a seminar (Math 366) every semester that prepares students for the exams.